mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/fallback-offers/create.md

 **Response**

-A successful response returns information on the newly created fallback offer, including its unique instance ID and placement `@id`.
-You can use the instance ID in later steps to update or delete your fallback offer.
-You can use your unique fallback offer `@id` in a later tutorial to create a decision.
+A successful response returns information on the newly created fallback offer, including its unique fallback offer `id`.
+You can use the `id` in later steps to update or delete your fallback offer or to create a decision in a later tutorial.

 ```json